Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Method

 The training of the network that generates the distribution of symbols relies on the ``reinforcement learning'' strategy \citep{RL_book}, which is a common method used to train artificial intelligence agents to navigate virtual worlds such as video games\footnote{See, e.g., \texttt{https://www.youtube.com/watch?v=QilHGSYbjDQ}}, or master open-ended tasks \citep{RL_human_time_deepmind}.
 In the present context, the idea is to generate a set (usually called a ``batch'' in machine learning) of trial symbolic functions, and compute a scalar reward for each function by confronting it to the data.
 We can then require the neural network to generate a new batch of trial functions, encouraging it to produce better results by reinforcing behavior associated with high reward values, approximating gradients via a so-called ``policy'' (i.e., a quantitative strategy).
 The hope is that, by trial and error, the learnable parameters of the network will converge to values that are able to generate a symbolic function that fits the data well.

 Following the insight by \cite{PetersenDSR}, we adopt the risk-seeking policy gradient along with the entropy regularization scheme found by \cite{SR_PG_improvements}.
 In essence, we only reinforce the best \HyperparamRiskFactor\% of candidate solutions, not penalizing the neural network for proposing the \HyperparamNoRiskFactor\% of other candidates, therefore maximizing the reward of the few best performing candidates rather than the average reward.
-This enables an efficient exploration of the search space at the expense of average performance, which is of particular interest in SR as we are only concerned in finding the very best candidates and do not care if the neural network performs well on average\footnote{This is contrary to many other applications of reinforcement learning (\eg robotic automation, video games) which can even sometimes require risk-adverse gradient policies (\eg self driving cars) \citep{risk_averse_RL}.}.
-This novel risk-seeking policy, first proposed by \cite{PetersenDSR}, has significantly boosted performance in symbolic regression.
+With our chosen batch size of 10k, detailed in Table \ref{table:hyperparams}, this strategy reinforces the leading 500 candidates.
+This enables an efficient exploration of the search space at the expense of average performance, which is of particular interest in SR as we are often mostly concerned in finding the very best candidates in particular if the goal is exact symbolic recovery and do not care if the neural network performs well on average\footnote{This is contrary to many other applications of reinforcement learning (\eg robotic automation, video games) which can even sometimes require risk-adverse gradient policies (\eg self driving cars) \citep{risk_averse_RL}.}.
+This novel risk-seeking policy, inspired by \citep{risk_averse_RL} and first proposed by \cite{PetersenDSR}, has significantly boosted performance in symbolic regression.

 It is worth noting that our approach reinforces candidates which are sampled based on not only the output of the RNN, but also the local units constraints derived from the units prior distribution, which ensures the physical correctness of token choices.
 As a result, our approach effectively trains the RNN to make appropriate symbolic choices in accordance with local units constraints, in a quasi supervised learning manner.
 This combined with the general reinforcement learning paradigm enables us to produce both accurate and physically relevant symbolic expressions.